isthari/hq-reporter-chromium/ui/webui/resources/cr_elements/README.md

-This directory contains simple Polymer web components for Web UI.
-These components may be shared across any WebUI and should be compatible across all platforms (including ios).
+This directory contains simple web components for Web UI.
+These components may be shared across any WebUI.
+Non-Polymer components should be compatible across all platforms (including ios).
+Polymer components currently are not supported on iOS or Android.

-These web components may not contain any i18n dependencies and may not use I18nBehavior.
-Instead, any text (labels, tooltips, etc) should be passed as properties.
+These web components may use loadTimeData and i18nMixin, but may not use i18n{...} replacements.

 These web components should avoid the use of chrome.send and should generally avoid dependencies on extension APIs as well.